Keavon/Thesis/src/paper/thesis.md

 ```

 <div id="fig-2" class="figure-caption">
-Figure 2: With the stretching method, style decisions occur before the brush is rendered and per-stroke inputs are applied afterward.
+Figure 2: With the stretching method, style decisions occur before the brush is drawn and per-stroke inputs are applied afterward.
 </div>

 Usually texture strips are authored by using real art media to draw a straight line of a certain length, then scanning or photographing the image to digitize it as a texture or detailed vector shape.
 Since they are based on real brushes, this approach can often look very good in places where its lack of flexibility is not a major constraint.